 Who are frontline WASH workers?

 There are many people involved in the provision of WASH services, from planning and construction to operation and maintenance.
 For example, engineers, health workers, social development and economic professionals, community leaders, community mobilisation experts, builders, contractors, and many others are involved.
-They contribute from town level, to zonal or regional level, and, depending on the scale of the project, to federal level.
+They contribute from town level, to zonal or regional level, and, depending on the scale of the project, to country level.
 Even small projects such as construction of public latrines involve many different stakeholders including user communities, private contractors, town municipalities and utilities.

 Frontline WASH workers are those who work closely with the beneficiaries of a scheme.
 Their role focuses on WASH service provision and maintenance.
 They mobilise urban communities to work towards improved personal hygiene and environmental sanitation, and promote proper care and utilisation of WASH infrastructure.
 They include health workers and those who operate WASH infrastructure and provide the necessary care and maintenance to WASH services, such as trained technicians, operators and facility administrators.
 All are important, irreplaceable contributors who improve and sustain basic services in urban areas.